varunharsha1992/Monsters-Game-Solution/README.md

 # Monsters Game, a developer test

+   The solution of this problem exist in the directory solution.
+   A fork hasn't been made to avoid of having the solution too accessible.

 You are given a map containing the names of cities in the non-existent world of X.  The map is in a file, with one city per line.
 The city name is first, followed by 1-4 directions (north, south, east, or